sachnaror/report_creator/README.md

-## JSON Extractor from  spreadsheet uplaod
+## Uplaod spreadsheet and fetch JSON response

 ## API Documentation with Swagger